This is a display of mostly-automatically-classified git commits from 2025-09-08 to 2025-09-14.

 debug: classified in

-by
+05-summary-prefix by 'dtrace:'

 This update fixes a few bugs: - Improper response to double SIGINT with editline. - Not letting libedit handle terminal size changes. - A dc crash from improperly handling an error. - A duplicate check for reference arrays. - Build failures with GCC 15.
 Merge commit '682da5a0fdb2c38ecc3951047a882471d62aa1d1'